-Before doing anything else, you need to determine how you are going to use your PROwatt 1750, and on the basis of that, design a power system that will give you maximum performance.
+Before doing anything else, determine how you are going to use your PROwatt 3000, and on the basis of that, design a power system that will give you maximum performance.
 The more thorough your planning, the better your power needs will be met.
 In particular, you need to: